 The inflammatory constituent of the diet and muscle dysfunctions can result in dysfunctional tissue repair and imbalances leading to regulatory failure and other musculoskeletal tissue damage.

-These findings provide evidence to the fact that healthy choices of foods protects against loss of physical functioning especially in the adult years.
+These findings provide evidence to the fact that healthy choices of foods protect against loss of physical functioning, especially in the adult years.
 This is particularly true with bone health.
 Be the best you can be, choose a more healthy diet, and be anti-inflammatory friendly, prevent bone fractures.